Speak2Erase/Speak2Erase/README.md

 I code in a *lot* of languages and can generally pick them up quickly.
 I'm best at Rust and C, but I started with Ruby.
 Lately I've been trying to learn web development but cannot wrap my head around CSS..
 I'm ok at JavaScript, though!

 My main focus is Luminol and OneShot: Fading Memory!
-I have too many projects right now to count.
-I generally rotate my focus on projects every few weeks to avoid burnout but I'm unfortunately really burned out right now '^^
+I generally rotate my focus on projects every few weeks to avoid burnout '^^
 If you'd like to hire me, I am currently looking for remote employment.
 You reach out to me at the email on my profile!

 GitHub Trophies